 Any introductions of horses from endemic areas or areas of incursion should be isolated and blood tested for antibodies by complement fixation test (CFT).
-Horses in isolation must not be allowed to mate and semen must not be collected or used for AI until negative dourine test results are confirmed.
-Any seropositive results, or any horses showing clinical signs of dourine should be reported as required by national law (Defra in the UK) and will then be dealt with under official supervision.
-Dourine should be eradicated from an incursion into a nonendemic area by identification of the source, thorough tracing and testing of all in-contacts and euthanasia of infected and seropositive horses.
+Horses in isolation must not be allowed to mate and semen must not be collected or used for Al until negative dourine test results are confirmed.
+Any seropositive results, or any horses showing clinical signs of dourine should be reported as required by national law (APHA in GB) and will then be dealt with under official supervision.
+Dourine should be eradicated from an incursion into a non-endemic area by identification of the source, thorough tracing and testing of all in-contacts and euthanasia of infected and seropositive horses.